davidmam/2013-12-16-dundee/README.md

 ## Before you arrive...

-You must bring your own laptop to work on (so that you can easily continue to use the same tools after the bootcamp).
+You may bring your own laptop to work on (so that you can easily continue to use the same tools after the bootcamp).
 Before you arrive, you will need to ensure you have installed and tested some software.
 Please see our [set-up page](Setup.md) for a list of the software required and instructions.